apache/sling-whiteboard/org.apache.sling.servlets.oidc-rp/README.md

 [Open ID connect](https://openid.net/developers/how-connect-works/) relying party.

 Its main objective is to simplify access to id and access tokens in a secure manner.
-It currently supports the authentication code flow based on OIDC entry points.
-Support for OAuth 2.0 is possible and planned.
+It currently supports the authentication code flow based on OIDC and OAuth 2.0 .

 ## Usage